Investment Banker

 I've heard some pretty crazy stories about bankers and traders partying.
 What's the craziest banker party you've ever seen?

-Asked by slim bones almost 10 years ago
+Asked by slim bones over 10 years ago

 The craziest things typically involved excessive shows of money, ill-advised sexual encounters, high-end drugs, or some combination thereof.
 For example …